Azure/business-process-automation/README.md

 ## Load Documents!
 1. Select Configure a New Pipeline
 ![](images/app_landing_page.png)
-2. If you have a .pdf file, select "PDF Document".
-You can also upload WAV files for transcription, and subsequent language processing
+2. Select your input file(s) type
 **Note**: *The .pdf input tile can accomodate several image input file format types (including, JPEG, PNG, BMP, TIFF)* More information at https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/faq
+Generally, please refer to the supported file types required by the various Azure Cognitive Services (documentation sections linked in Reference).
 3. Next, continue building your pipepline by selelecting which analytical service you would like to apply:
     - Depending on your selection, new analytical services will appear.
-For example, for .pdf files, your first selection can extracting raw tables via the Form Recognizer's General Document Model.
+For example, if you start your pipeline with a .pdf document, your available Services within the pipeline builder will show Services compatible with .pdf inputs (e.g. Form Recognizer General Layout Pretrainted model).
+After adding a pipeline step, such as the aforementioned Layout Service, your data may be transformed to a different output (in this case text), and your pipeline builder will now show Services compatible with text inputs (e.g. Language Services such as text summarization).

 ![](images/pdf_2views.png)
 Alternatively, you can first OCR the raw image to text, by selecting Form Recognizer's OCR Service, after which your app will show new options that are available to you for processing converted text